MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/migrate-public-client.md

    - A `resourceId` string.
 This variable is the app ID URI of the web API that you want to call.
    - A `clientId` which is the identifier for your application, also known as App ID.

-2. After you've identified that you have apps that are using ADAL.NET, install the MSAL.NET NuGet package [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client) and update your project library references.
-For more information, see [Install a NuGet package](https://www.bing.com/search?q=install+nuget+package).
+2. After you've identified that you have applications that are using ADAL.NET, install the MSAL.NET NuGet package ([`Microsoft.Identity.Client`](https://www.nuget.org/packages/Microsoft.Identity.Client)) and update your project library references.
+For more information, see [An introduction to NuGet](/nuget/what-is-nuget).

 3. Update the code according to the public client application scenario.
 Some steps are common and apply across all the public client scenarios.
 Other steps are unique to each scenario.

    The public client scenarios are:

-   - [Web Authentication Manager](/azure/active-directory/develop/scenario-desktop-acquire-token-wam) the preferred broker-based authentication on Windows.
+   - [Web Account Manager](../acquiring-tokens/desktop-mobile/wam.md), the preferred authentication approach for Windows applications, using the authentication broker component.
-   - [Interactive authentication](/azure/active-directory/develop/scenario-desktop-acquire-token-interactive) where the user is shown a web-based interface to complete the sign-in process.
+   - [Interactive authentication](../acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md), where the user is shown a web-based interface to complete the sign-in process.
-   - [Integrated Windows authentication](/azure/active-directory/develop/scenario-desktop-acquire-token-integrated-windows-authentication) where a user signs using the same identity they used to sign into a Windows domain (for domain-joined or Microsoft Entra joined machines).
+   - [Integrated Windows Authentication (IWA)](../acquiring-tokens/desktop-mobile/integrated-windows-authentication.md), where a user signs in using the same identity they signed into a Windows domain (for domain-joined or Microsoft Entra ID joined machines).
-   - [Username/password](/azure/active-directory/develop/scenario-desktop-acquire-token-username-password) where the sign-in occurs by providing a username/password credential.
-Microsoft does not recommend the username and password flow because the application will be asking a user for their password directly, which is an insecure pattern.
+   - [Username/password](../acquiring-tokens/desktop-mobile/username-password-authentication.md), where the sign-in occurs by providing a username/password credential. **Microsoft does not recommend the username and password flow** because the application will be asking a user for their password directly, which is an insecure pattern.
-   - [Device code flow](/azure/active-directory/develop/scenario-desktop-acquire-token-device-code-flow) where a device of limited UX shows you a device code to complete the authentication flow on an alternate device.
+   - [Device code flow](../acquiring-tokens/desktop-mobile/device-code-flow.md), where a device with limited UX capabilities shows the consumer a device code to complete the authentication flow on an alternative device.

 ## [Interactive](#tab/interactive)